miklevin/LinuxPythonvimgit.com/_posts/None-post-5.md

     git status
     git add index.md

- This is now a git repo on your local computer.
+There is now a .git folder in this location.
 In the next step, we:

  - Go to github.com
  - We select the + in the upper-right and select "New repository"
- - We IMMEDIATELY switch it to private
  - We put our cursor in the Repository name box and type the exact same name as the folder we're working from on our local computer.
  - We scroll down and we hit "Create repository"